Hollow Metal Door Nomenclature

 THERMAL BOW:

-A temporary condition, affecting the operation of an exterior door due to the inside temperature differential.
+A temporary condition, affecting the operation of an exterior door due to temperature differential.
 The extent of this condition will vary with environmental conditions, door color, door construction, length of exposure, etc. This condition can often be alleviated by painting the outside surface of the door a light color.

 TOLERANCE: